adam-poulton/slashdiablo-maphack/README.md

 the same thing.
 To stamp the build with a commit SHA the way CI does, pass `/p:CustomDefinitions="SHA=<sha>"`.

+BH reads the game's data tables out of the Diablo II MPQ archives at run time.
+[tools/mpq](tools/mpq) has a small extractor for pulling those same files out on the desktop, which is the quickest way to check what the data actually says while working on a feature.

 A CMake build (CMake >= 3.7) also exists.
 Create a build directory within the project root, make it the current working directory, then run `cmake -DBUILD_SHARED_LIBS=TRUE -DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE ..`